Talk to a Lawyer

 The laws of the 14 states mentioned above include the following:

-- Arizona: “Speeding and least two of the following: failure to obey traffic control device, passing on the right out of regular lanes of traffic, unsafe lane change, following too closely, failure to yield right of way; and is an immediate hazard to another person or vehicle.”
+- Arizona: Speeding, along with at least two of the following: Driver fails to obey a traffic control device such a traffic lights or a blinking caution light, passes on the right of a car out of regular lanes of traffic - such as in the break down lane, unsafe lane change, follows too closely behind another vehicle, failure to yield the right of way; or is simply considered an immediate hazard to another person or vehicle.

-- California: “Causing certain bodily injuries to people other than driver.
-Specifically cites drivers engaged in speed contests.”
+- California: They amended their reckless driving law.
+Now included in the law is the caveat of “Causing certain bodily injuries to people other than driver, specifically whereas drivers are engaged in speed contests.”

-- Georgia: “Intent to annoy, harass, molest, intimidate, injure or obstruct another person, while doing one or more of the following: overtaking and passing another vehicle; violating traffic lane markings; following too closely; violating signal, lane change, slowing or stopping laws; impeding traffic flows; reckless driving.”
+- Georgia: Driver's intent is to annoy, harass, molest, intimidate, injure or obstruct another person or driver, while doing one or more of the following actions: overtaking and passing another vehicle; violating traffic lane markings; following too closely (tailgating), violating signals, lane changing improperly, ignoring slowing or stopping laws; impeding traffic flows; or reckless driving.

-- Indiana: “At least three of the following: following too closely, unsafe operation, passing on the right off of roadway, unsafe stopping or slowing, unnecessary sounding of the horn, failure to yield, failure to obey traffic control device, speeding, repeatedly flashing headlights.”
+- Indiana: Driver does at least three of the following acts: following another vehicle too closely, unsafe operation of their own vehicle, passing on the right of another vehicle or off of roadway such as in the bread down lane, unsafe stopping or slowing, unnecessary sounding of the horn such as excessive honking, failure to yield, failure to obey traffic control device such as a stop light, speeding, repeatedly flashing their headlights.

-- Nevada: “Within one mile, commits all of the following: 1) speeding; 2) at least two of the following: failure to obey traffic control device, passing on the right off of paved roadway, following too closely, lane violation, failure to yield right of way; and 3) creating an immediate hazard for another vehicle or person.”
+- Nevada: If a driver commits within one mile all of the following: speeding; along with at least two of the following: failure to obey traffic control device/s, passing on the right off of a paved roadway, following too closely behind another vehicle, a lane violation, failure to yield right of way; in addition to creating an immediate hazard for another vehicle or person.

-- New Jersey: “Operating a vehicle in an unsafe manner at the discretion of the officer on patrol.
+- New Jersey: If a driver is deemed at the discretion of the officer on patrol to be operating a vehicle in an unsafe manner.

-- North Carolina: Speeding and driving carelessly and heedlessly in willful or wanton disregard of the rights or safety of others while committing at least two of the following violations: running a red light or stop sign, illegal passing, failing to yield right of way, following too closely.”
+- North Carolina: Driver is speeding and driving carelessly and heedlessly in a willful or wanton disregard of the rights or safety of others while committing at least two of the following violations: running a stop sign or a red light, passing illegally, failing to yield right of way, following too closely to another vehicle.

-- Pennsylvania: “Drivers must drive courteously and defensively, not aggressively.”
+- Pennsylvania: Simply states that drivers must drive courteously and defensively, not aggressively.

-- Rhode Island: “Speeding and at least two of the following: failure to obey traffic control device, overtaking on the right, driving outside the lanes of traffic, following too closely, failure to yield right of way, entering roadway unsafely, failure to use turn signals, failure to stop or yield at signs, use of emergency lane for travel.”
+- Rhode Island: Drivers are speeding and committing at least two of the following: failing to obey traffic control device, overtaking another vehicle on the right, driving outside the lanes of traffic, following another vehicle too closely, failing to yield the right of way, entering a roadway unsafely, failing to use turn signals, failing to stop or yield at signs, using an emergency lane for travel.

-- Virginia: “Is a hazard to others with the intent to harass, intimidate, injure or obstruct another person while committing at least one of the following: failure to drive on the right side of highway, driving outside of marked lanes, following too closely, failure to yield or stop before entering roadway, failure to obey traffic control device, passing when overtaking a vehicle, passing on right, failure to yield right of way, speeding, stopping on a highway.”
+- Virginia: When a driver becomes a hazard to others due to their intent to harass, intimidate, injure or obstruct another person while committing at least one of the following: failing to drive on the right side of highway, driving outside of marked lanes, following too closely, failing to yield or not stop before entering roadway, failing to obey traffic control device, passing when overtaking a vehicle improperly or passing on right, failing to yield right of way, speeding, stopping improperly on a highway.

-Injuries suffered from these types of accidents include broken bones, fractures, comas, concussions, severed limbs, burns, lacerations and other injuries.
-Victims of these accidents can sue the defendant for pain and suffering, loss of wages, medical bills, hospital bills, court fees, legal fees, and funeral costs.
+Injuries suffered from these types of aggressive driving accidents include broken bones, fractures, comas, concussions, severed limbs, burns, lacerations, other injuries, and even death.
+Victims of these accidents can sue the defendant for pain and suffering, loss of wages, medical bills, hospital bills, court fees, legal fees, and even funeral costs.

 Legal Help

-If you or a loved one has been injured in an aggressive or unsafe lane change commercial truck accident, contact a truck accident attorney immediately for expert legal advice regarding your case.
+If you or a loved one has been injured in an aggressive or unsafe lane change commercial truck accident, contact a truck accident attorney at Gordon & Elias, L.L.P. for immediate expert legal advice regarding your case.